 Your children might be at risk for cavities if they:

 - Have ongoing needs of special oral care

 - Eat a lot of sweets and drink an excessive about of soda

 - Have not been practicing good dental care

 It is pretty much clear by now that diet plays a very important role in how your kid’s teeth appear and how their oral health is.
 Eating a lot of sugary foods means a higher risk of cavities, plaque, and tooth decay.
 In fact, this is also one of the main reasons for the discoloration of teeth as well.
 So, it is crucial to living a healthy lifestyle and choose healthy foods.

 Limit your child’s intake of sugars and sodas.
 Replace unhealthy snacks with fruits and vegetables.
 This will fulfill the requirement of calcium and make their teeth strong and white.
 However, if you are concerned about the discoloration of teeth, you can ask for teeth whitening at the dentist who is experienced and trustworthy.
 As a general rule of thumb- Make sure your child brushes his/her teeth before going to bed.

 - Sharp sensation by eating hot or cold foods

 If a cavity is left untreated, it can lead to severe pain and infection, and can gradually spread to other areas of the mouth and face making your child sick.
 Also, a severe infection can impact permanent teeth development.
 Make sure you go to a dentist if there are any signs and symptoms.

 The best way to set good dental-care habits for your child is to set a great example.
 Most of the habits kids learn are by watching their parents, so be a good role model for great dental care.
+Visit your local parent dentistry facility for regular cleanings.
 Eat healthy foods and avoid staining beverages.
 Brush, floss and rinse at least two times a day, and visit your family dentist for regular checkups!